Hey, I’m Jess!

 I volunteer at DePaul’s soup kitchen, which keeps me grounded and connected to my community.

 My passion for writing extends beyond my career.
-In my free time, I will jot my thoughts down about art, feelings, and the small moments that make up a life.
+In my free time, I will jot my thoughts down about art, feelings, and the moments that make up a life.